y8421036/ODDF-Net/README.md

-"ODDF-Net: Multi-object segmentation in 3D retinal OCTA using optical density and disease features" https://doi.org/10.1016/j.knosys.2024.112704
+# ODDF-Net: Multi-object segmentation in 3D retinal OCTA using optical density and disease features

+This work has been published at "Knowledge-Based Systems". https://doi.org/10.1016/j.knosys.2024.112704

 We propose a 3D-to-2D multi-object segmentation network based on Optical Density and disease features, which can jointly extract 2D capillaries, arteries, veins, and FAZ from 3D OCTA.